DevXDividends/K-Map-visualiser/README.md

 Dual Optimization Modes:

-SOP (Sum of Products): Optimizes for minterms.
+1. SOP (Sum of Products): Optimizes for minterms.

-POS (Product of Sums): Optimizes for maxterms.
+2. POS (Product of Sums): Optimizes for maxterms.

-Visual Grouping: Automatically identifies and draws colored bounding boxes around Prime Implicants, including edge-wrapping groups.
+3. Visual Grouping: Automatically identifies and draws colored bounding boxes around Prime Implicants, including edge-wrapping groups.

-Quine-McCluskey Algorithm: Robust backend implementation for finding the absolute minimal Boolean expression.
+4. Quine-McCluskey Algorithm: Robust backend implementation for finding the absolute minimal Boolean expression.

-AI-Powered Explanations: Uses Google Gemini (via LangChain) to analyze the K-Map groups and explain variable elimination in plain English.
+5. AI-Powered Explanations: Uses Google Gemini (via LangChain) to analyze the K-Map groups and explain variable elimination in plain English.

-Modern UI: Built with React, Tailwind CSS, and Lucide icons for a premium, responsive experience.
+6. Modern UI: Built with React, Tailwind CSS, and Lucide icons for a premium, responsive experience.

 🛠️ Technical Architecture

-Frontend (React)
+##Frontend (React)

-State Management: Uses React Hooks (useState, useEffect) to manage grid data and mode switching.
+-> State Management: Uses React Hooks (useState, useEffect) to manage grid data and mode switching.

-K-Map Visualization: A custom-built grid that maps linear array indices to Gray Code order (00, 01, 11, 10) to reflect standard K-Map layouts.
+-> K-Map Visualization: A custom-built grid that maps linear array indices to Gray Code order (00, 01, 11, 10) to reflect standard K-Map layouts.

-Dynamic Styling: Tailwind CSS handles the complex positioning of group overlays and responsive design.
+-> Dynamic Styling: Tailwind CSS handles the complex positioning of group overlays and responsive design.

-Backend (Flask)
+##Backend (Flask)

-Quine-McCluskey Logic:
+-> Quine-McCluskey Logic:

-Groups minterms by the number of '1's.
+-> Groups minterms by the number of '1's.

-Iteratively combines terms to find Prime Implicants (PIs).
+-> Iteratively combines terms to find Prime Implicants (PIs).

-Uses a Prime Implicant Chart to identify Essential Prime Implicants (EPIs).
+-> Uses a Prime Implicant Chart to identify Essential Prime Implicants (EPIs).

-Solves the remaining coverage problem using a greedy set-cover approach.
+-> Solves the remaining coverage problem using a greedy set-cover approach.

-AI Integration: The /explain endpoint constructs a technical prompt containing the identified groups and expressions, sending it to gemini-2.5-flash for an expert-level breakdown.
+-> AI Integration: The /explain endpoint constructs a technical prompt containing the identified groups and expressions, sending it to gemini-2.5-flash for an expert-level breakdown.

 💻 Implementation Details